Neuroleptic malignant syndrome: Pathophysiology

 In support of the sympathoadrenal hyperactivity model, it has been hypothesized that a defect in calcium regulatory proteins within the sympathetic neurons may bring about the onset of NMS.
 This model of NMS strengthens its suspected association with malignant hyperthermia in which NMS may be regarded as a neurogenic form of this condition which itself is linked to defective calcium-related proteins.

 There is also thought to be considerable overlap between malignant catatonia and NMS in their pathophysiology, the former being idiopathic and the latter being the drug-induced form of the same syndrome.

 The raised white blood cell count and creatine phosphokinase (CPK) plasma concentration seen in those with NMS is due to increased muscular activity and rhabdomyolysis (destruction of muscle tissue).
-The patient may experience hypertensive crisis and metabolic acidosis.
-A non-generalized slowing on an EEG is reported in around 50% of cases.
+Someone may experience hypertensive crisis and metabolic acidosis.

 The fever seen with NMS is believed to be caused by hypothalamic dopamine receptor blockade.
-The peripheral problems (the high white blood cell and CPK count) are caused by the antipsychotic drugs.
-They cause an increased calcium release from the sarcoplasmic reticulum of muscle cells which can result in rigidity and eventual cell breakdown.
+Antipsychotics cause an increased calcium release from the sarcoplasmic reticulum of muscle cells which can result in rigidity and eventual cell breakdown.
 No major studies have reported an explanation for the abnormal EEG, but it is likely also attributable to dopamine blockage leading to changes in neuronal pathways.

 Diagnosis

 Differential diagnosis

 Due to the comparative rarity of NMS, it is often overlooked.
 Immediate treatment for the syndrome should not be delayed as it has a high mortality of between 10-20%.
 Differentiating NMS from other neurological disorders can be very difficult.
-It requires expert judgement to separate symptoms of NMS from other diseases.

-The diagnosis is suggested on patients with an accurate history of drug exposure to the most common inducing agents such as strong antidopaminergic medication.
+The diagnosis is suggested on patients with a history of drug exposure to the most common inducing agents such as strong antidopaminergic medications.
 The differential diagnosis includes serotonin syndrome, encephalitis, toxic encephalopathy, status epilepticus, heat stroke, catatonia and malignant hyperthermia.
 Drugs such as cocaine and amphetamine may also produce similar symptoms.
 Features which distinguish NMS from serotonin syndrome include bradykinesia, muscle rigidity, and a high white blood cell count.